Sweet Tooth

 Van Leeuwen Ice Cream

 Started as a truck in New York, Van Leeuwen is now one of the most popular ice cream makers in America.
-The chain uses a whole bunch of eggs in its ice cream, which makes its offerings a little more velvety and rich than sweet.
-The result is seriously addictive stuff, from honeycomb and Earl Grey tea to marionberry cheesecake, plus a number of vegan ice creams, including some made with oat milk.
-We love the peanut butter brownie in particular.
+The chain uses egg-heavy base that makes for ice cream that’s notably velvety and rich.
+The result is memorable flavors, including honeycomb, Earl Grey tea, marionberry cheesecake, plus several vegan ice creams, some made with oat milk.
+The peanut butter brownie is a particular favorite

 Van Leeuwen Ice Cream also has locations in Montrose and Uptown.